JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Temporal Consistency}

-\textbf{We apply the temporal consistency~\cite{song2021multi} to measure the movement of pixel lines and further evaluate the structural continuity in interpolated videos.
-Methods that exhibit similar pixel tendencies as the ground-truth are deemed to preserve the original temporal variations effectively.} We conduct the visual results of the comparison methods on GoPro dataset in Fig.\ref{fig7}. \textbf{The ground-truth contains crooked horizontal lines which indicate camera platform movement.
-Our method reflects these dynamic scenes with fine high-frequency context.
-Other methods produce over smooth results and fail to capture the turning point of pixels direction under long-term dynamics.} From the above evaluation, it can be seen that JNMR is an effective method for restoring subtle temporal variations using motion regression.
+{We apply the temporal consistency~\cite{song2021multi} to measure the movement of pixel lines and further evaluate the structural continuity in interpolated videos.
+Methods that exhibit similar pixel tendencies as the ground truth are deemed to preserve the original temporal variations effectively.} We present the visual results of the comparison methods on the GoPro dataset in Fig.\ref{fig7}. {The ground truth contains crooked horizontal lines that indicate camera platform movement.
+Our method reflects these dynamic scenes with a fine high-frequency context.
+Other methods produce overly smooth results and fail to capture the turning point of pixel direction under long-term dynamics.} From the above evaluation, it can be seen that JNMR is an effective method for restoring subtle temporal variations using motion regression.